srahman20/Top-Triage/README.md

 - Present a focused triage view: **Top Alerts**, **Top Offenders**, **Timeline**, **Recent High‑Signal Events**.
 - Emulate SOAR handoff with a few safe actions.

-Out of scope: building a production SIEM/SOAR; the project is a **repeatable lab** with clear code + docs.

 ---